Introduction to Financial Risk

 The two main categories of the cause of financial risk are:

-- Firm-specific risk (unsystematic, affecting a single firm or a small group)
+- Firm-specific risk (unsystematic, affecting a single firm or a small group of companies)

 - Market risk (systematic, affecting all firms in the market)